GravityPDF/gravity-pdf/README.md

 2. `cd` into the root of your Gravity PDF directory
 3. Run `bash tests/bin/install.sh gravitypdf_test root root localhost` where `root root` is substituted for your mysql username and password (VVV users can run the command as is).
 4. Upon success you can run `vendor/bin/phpunit`, `vendor/bin/phpunit --group ajax` and `vendor/bin/phpunit --group slow-pdf-processes`.

-If you want to generate a code coverage report you can run the following `vendor/bin/phpunit --coverage-html "./tmp/coverage"` and a report will be generated in the `/tmp/coverage/` subdirectory of the Gravity PDF plugin.